DataDog/documentation/content/integrations/azure_dbforpostgresql.md

 ## Overview

-Azure App Service is a platform-as-a-service that runs web, mobile, API and business logic applications and automatically manages the resources required by those apps.
+Azure Database for PostgreSQL provides fully managed, enterprise-ready community PostgreSQL database as a service.

-Get metrics from Azure App Service to:
+Get metrics from Azure Database for PostgreSQL to:

 * Visualize your app performance
 * Correlate the performance of your Azure Apps with the rest of your apps

 ## Setup
-### Installation
+### Standard Integration

 If you haven't already, set up the [Microsoft Azure integration first][1].
 There are no other installation steps that need to be performed.

-## Native Database Integration
+### Native Database Integration

 You can also choose to turn on the Native Database Integration.
 This is an Agent level integration used to get detailed Postgres metrics and information from your databases.